ChainAgnostic/CAIPs/CAIPs/caip-25.md

 The first is called `sessionScopes` and contains 1 or more `scopeObjects`.
-* All required `scopeObjects` and all, none, or some of the optional `scopeObject`s (at the discretion of the provider) MUST be included if successful.
+* All required `scopeObjects` and all, none, or some of the optional `scopeObject`s (at the discretion of the wallet) MUST be included if successful.
 * Unlike the request, each scope object MUST also contain an `accounts` array, containing 0 or more [CAIP-10][]-conformant accounts authorized for the session